foreverfl/vscode/release-notes/vFebruary.md

 ![install-mono-debug-help](images/February/relative-path-error.png)

-Just prefixing the relative path with a `${workspaceRoot}/` should fix the problem.
+Just prefixing the relative path with a `$\{workspaceRoot\}
+/` should fix the problem.

 ### Pre Launch Task Improvements

 We have improved the `preLaunchTask` based on user feedback and feature requests:

-* If `preLaunchTask` produces an error, debugging does not start and a message with an option to continue debugging despite the error is shown.
+- If `preLaunchTask` produces an error, debugging does not start and a message with an option to continue debugging despite the error is shown.

   ![pre-launch-task-error](images/February/pre-launch-task-error.png)

-* If a `preLaunchTask` is a watching task, debugging does not start before the watching task becomes inactive.
+- If a `preLaunchTask` is a watching task, debugging does not start before the watching task becomes inactive.
-* If a `tasks.json` is missing and a `preLaunchTask` is set, we offer to create a `tasks.json` for the user.
+- If a `tasks.json` is missing and a `preLaunchTask` is set, we offer to create a `tasks.json` for the user.

 ### Support for Node.js 'nodemon' Development Setup